-55.0 Refine a portfolio (print and/or digital).
-The student will be able to: 55.01 Refine a portfolio.
-55.02 Present an updated portfolio to an audience.
+- 55.01 Refine a portfolio. - 55.02 Present an updated portfolio to an audience.

 This course continues the development of advanced industry-standard skills required for careers in digital design.
 The content includes the use of software and equipment to create multimedia presentations.